PrestaShop/prestashop-specs/content/1.7/back-office/international/locations/states/states-listing.md

    👉 See the [specs of the add edit state]({{<ref "add-edit-state.md">}} "add edit state")

  - **Delete** - After clicking on it, the state is deleted and the following success message is displayed: "Successful deletion.".

+ ### Search
+The search button is disabled as long as no search field has been filled.
+After clicking on "search", the "search" button is disabled and a "reset" button is displayed.
+If there is no results for the search done, the following message is displayed: "No records found".
+When clicking on "reset", the search is removed and all the results are displayed.